khavro21/django_app/README.md

 Also, was unable to add the tests for now.

-To login into admin pannel:
+To login into admin panel:

 go to: localhost/admin